AI News digest — April 12, 2026

 Google AI Edge Eloquent: Free Offline AI Dictation

 Google released AI Edge Eloquent, a free offline AI dictation app for iOS built with on-device ML.
-The app provides real-time speech-to-text transcription without requiring an internet connection, leveraging Google’s latest small language models optimized for edge deployment.
-This is part of Google’s broader push to bring AI capabilities to mobile devices without cloud dependencies.
+The app provides real-time speech-to-text transcription without requiring an internet connection, using Google’s latest small language models optimized for edge deployment.
+Google has been pushing to bring AI to mobile devices without cloud dependencies, and Eloquent fits that strategy.

 Microsoft Removing Copilot Buttons from Windows 11 Apps

-In a surprising reversal, Microsoft began removing Copilot integration buttons from several built-in Windows 11 applications.
-The move appears to be a response to user feedback about excessive AI feature integration and cluttered interfaces.
+Microsoft began removing Copilot integration buttons from several built-in Windows 11 applications, reversing its strategy of embedding AI throughout the OS.
+Users had complained about cluttered interfaces.
 Copilot remains available as a standalone experience but will no longer be embedded in every system app.

 Open Source & Models